Renewal theorems and mixing for non Markov flows with infinite measure: General class of observables

 \section{General class of observables}

-In this section, we extend mixing for semiflows, Corollary~\ref{cor-mixing}, to cover more general classes of observables.
-As well as being of interest in its own right, this is useful for the extension to flows in Section~\ref{sec-flow}.
-Throughout, we suppose that we are in the setting of Corollary~\ref{cor-mixing}; in particular $\beta\in(\frac12,1]$ and (H) holds.
+In this section, we extend mixing for semiflows, Corollary~\ref{cor:mixing}, to cover more general classes of observables.
+As well as being of interest in its own right, this is useful for the extension to flows in Section~\ref{sec:flow}.

+Throughout, we suppose that we are in the setting of Corollary~\ref{cor:mixing}; in particular $\beta\in(\frac12,1]$ and hypotheses (H) and (S)(i) hold.
+We also suppose from now on that $Y$ is a metric space with inner regular\footnote{$\mu$ is inner regular if $\mu(A)=\sup\mu(K: K\subset A,\;\text{$A$ compact}\}$ for all open sets $A\subset Y$.} Borel probability measure $\mu$ and that $F$ and $\tau$ are almost everywhere continuous.
+It is well-known that mixing for infinite measure system is not a measure-theoretic property~\cite{HajianKakutani64,Krickeberg67} and that care needs to be taken with the class of observables.
+Here we follow Krickeberg~\cite{Krickeberg67}.
+As a special case of the general theory, we prove the following result: